Charles Pic: Formula Renault 3.5 Series

-For 2008 Pic moved to Tech 1 Racing to contest the Formula Renault 3.5 Series.
+For 2008, Pic moved to Tech 1 Racing to contest the Formula Renault 3.5 Series.
 He was partnered by Julien Jousse and finished sixth in the points thanks to two wins at Circuit de Monaco – having dominated the entire weekend with pole position and fastest lap – and at Le Mans.
 He remained with Tech 1 for the following season and won twice more, at Silverstone and the Nürburgring, which helped him to finish third in the final standings.
-In 2009 he was also a member of the Renault Driver Development Programme.
+In 2009, he was also a member of the Renault Driver Development Programme.

 GP2 Series

-At the end of 2009 Pic switched to the 2009–10 GP2 Asia Series season with Arden International, and remained with the team into the 2010 GP2 Series season.
+At the end of 2009, Pic switched to the 2009–10 GP2 Asia Series season with Arden International, and remained with the team into the 2010 GP2 Series season.
 Pic won on debut with the British outfit during the Asia Series' season-opener at Bahrain, before repeating the feat in the main series at the start of 2010 at Circuit de Catalunya.
-He eventually finished 10th in the drivers' standings.
+He eventually finished tenth in the drivers' standings.

-For 2011 Pic moved to the Barwa Addax squad alongside future Formula 1 team-mate Giedo van der Garde.
-Despite failing to score any points in the preceding Asia Series campaign, he hit back with a second career GP2 win at Catalunya where he led home Van der Garde for an Addax one-two finish.
+For 2011, Pic moved to the Barwa Addax squad alongside future Formula 1 team-mate Giedo van der Garde.
+Despite failing to score any points in the preceding Asia Series campaign, he hit back with a second career GP2 win at Catalunya where he led home van der Garde for an Addax one-two finish.
 Another victory, this time on the streets of Monaco, helped move him up to third place in the drivers' championship.
-The two points he then scored for taking pole position at Valencia briefly moved Pic into the championship lead but, after retiring from both races and dropping back in the standings as a result, he eventually finished the season fourth overall, three points clear of Van der Garde.
+The two points he then scored for taking pole position at Valencia briefly moved him into the championship lead but, after retiring from both races and dropping back in the standings as a result, he eventually finished the season fourth overall, three points clear of van der Garde.

 Formula One

-In November 2011 Pic made his debut at the wheel of a Formula One car, driving for Marussia Virgin Racing at the young driver test held at Yas Marina Circuit in Abu Dhabi.
+In November 2011, Pic made his debut at the wheel of a Formula One car, driving for Marussia Virgin Racing at the young driver test held at Yas Marina Circuit in Abu Dhabi.
 He was due to drive for a day and-a-half of the test, but the Virgin team decided to give him a further half-day of running after he encountered engine problems on the second day of the test.